oroinc/documentation/user_doc/back_office/marketing/tracking_websites/index.rst

 .. image:: /user_doc/img/marketing/tracking_websites/tracking_website_action.png
    :alt: Actions that are available from the page of all tracking websites

-.. note:: The tracking process also depends on the :ref:`Tracking Settings <admin-configuration-tracking>` defined for the OroCommerce instance.
+.. note:: The tracking process also depends on the :ref:`Tracking Settings <admin-configuration-tracking>` defined for the Oro instance.

 .. _user-guide-marketing-tracking-websites-share-page: